MairwunNx/COVID-19-Mod/readme.md

 ##### Good luck in the game!
 I hope this brings some interest to the game.

-*Oh, I want to say, by the way, I also wanted to add a subject of holy water to a game in which you can bathe and you will be treated in it, as if Putin **(Says Hi to the Party of crooks and thieves)** was swimming.*
+*Oh, I want to say, by the way, I also wanted to add a item of holy water to a game in which you can bathe and you will be treated in it; like Putin **(Says Hi to the Party of crooks and thieves)** swimming.*

 #### Know bugs 🐛